alexirpan/alexirpan.github.io/about.md

 During undergrad, I was
 very unsure whether I wanted to keep doing research, so I applied to the Google AI Residency Program.
 After I got in, I decided I'd try it for a year, then decide what to do.
-I ended up deciding to stay at Google full-time.
+I ended up staying at Google full-time.

 In 2016, I was an Honorable Mention for the NSF Graduate Research Fellowship Program.